opensemanticsearch/open-semantic-search/README.md

 They run by the docker image Dockerfile-test and need the services of the docker-compose environment docker-compose.test.yml

-<code>docker-compose -f docker-compose.test.yml up</code>
+`docker-compose -f docker-compose.test.yml up`

 # Dependencies

 Dependencies are resolved automatically by building or by installation of the Debian or Ubuntu packages or by building the Docker images.

-Documentation on this dependecies which may help debugging dependency hell issues or installations in other environments:
+Documentation on this dependencies which may help debugging dependency hell issues or installations in other environments:

 ## Build dependencies on Source code (GIT)